JuliaMolSim/Molly.jl/README.md

 Greener JG.
 Differentiable simulation to develop molecular dynamics force fields for disordered proteins, [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.08.29.555352) (2023)

 A paper involving more contributors with further details on the software will be written at some point.

+## Interested?

+An [advert for a PhD position](https://www2.mrc-lmb.cam.ac.uk/students/international-phd-programme/projects/joe-greener) in Cambridge, UK that will involve significant coding in Molly is open until 5th December 2023.
+An advert for a postdoc will open in October 2023.
+Contact Joe Greener for more information.